-With all of the complex movements required for a successful relocation, it can be hard to know when to begin the budgeting process for the relocation.
+With all of the complex movements required for a successful relocation, it can take time to know when to begin the budgeting process for the relocation.
 Should it happen before the position is posted?
 Before the employee is made aware of the opportunity?
-When the company finds the best prices for relocation services?
+When does the company find the best prices for relocation services?
 While there isn’t a definitive answer, there are several mobility industry standards to consider when determining when to budget for the employee’s move.

 The Right Time to Set a Relocation Budget

 Typically, the best time to set a relocation budget is once the offer is extended to the candidate, especially if the company is working with a relocation management company.
-The primary reason for this is because the relocation company can work with the candidate to discuss their questions or concerns with the move.
-By allowing a relocation company to assist in the interview process, can ensure the employee has their needs covered, while the company is not overspending.
+The primary reason is that the relocation company can work with the candidate to discuss their questions or concerns about the move.
+Allowing a relocation company to assist in the interview process can ensure the employee has their needs covered while the company is not overspending.

-For example, an employee may have multiple cars that need to be shipped to their new destination.
+For example, an employee may have multiple cars that must be shipped to their new destination.
 After speaking with the candidate, the relocation company can then report back to the company on the potential costs and services needed to relocate the employee and their family.

-Alternatively, the second-best time to start relocation budgeting is once the job offer is accepted by the candidate.
+Alternatively, the second-best time to start relocation budgeting is once the candidate accepts the job offer.
 Now that the employee understands that he or she is moving, the relocation team can work with them on what to expect and allow them to get the most out of the relocation benefits offered by their employer.

 How to Calculate for Relocation Costs

 When planning for relocation costs, there are many things to keep in mind, specifically costs like:

 - Real estate costs, such as buying and selling a home

 - Moving of household goods, cars, or pets